 This paper analyzes how patent-induced shocks to labor productivity propagate into worker compensation using a new linkage of US patent applications to US business and worker tax records.
 We infer the causal effects of patent allowances by comparing firms whose patent applications were initially allowed to those whose patent applications were initially rejected.
 To identify patents that are ex-ante valuable, we extrapolate the excess stock return estimates of Kogan et al. (2017) to the full set of accepted and rejected patent applications based on predetermined firm and patent application characteristics.
 An initial allowance of an ex-ante valuable patent generates substantial increases in firm productivity and worker compensation.
 By contrast, initial allowances of lower ex-ante value patents yield no detectable effects on firm outcomes.
 On average, workers capture 29 cents of every dollar of patent-induced operating surplus.
 This share is larger for men, employees who are listed as inventors, and firm stayers present since the year of application.
 Patent allowances lead firms to increase employment, but we find minimal evidence of quality upgrading or selection bias in workforce composition.
 Surprisingly, entry wages are insensitive to patent decisions, suggesting that the large earnings responses of incumbent workers may reflect performance pay.

 We study state taxes as a potential source of spatial misallocation in the United States.
 We build a spatial general equilibrium framework that incorporates salient features of the U.S. state tax system, and use changes in state tax rates between 1980 and 2010 to estimate the model parameters that determine how worker and firm location respond to changes in state taxes.
-We find that heterogeneity in state tax rates leads to aggregate losses.
-Harmonizing state taxes increases worker welfare by 0.5 percent if government spending is held constant, and by 1.0 percent if government spending responds endogenously.
+We find that heterogeneity in state tax rates leads to aggregate welfare losses.
+In terms of consumption equivalent units, harmonizing state taxes increases worker welfare by 0.6 percent if government spending is held constant, and by 1.2 percent if government spending responds endogenously.
 Harmonization of state taxes within Census regions achieves most of these gains.
 We also use our model to study the general equilibrium effects of recently implemented and proposed tax reforms.

 This paper investigates how tax changes for different income groups affect aggregate economic activity.
 I construct a measure of who received (or paid for) tax changes in the postwar period using tax return data from NBER's TAXSIM.
 I aggregate each tax change by income group and state.
 Variation in the income distribution across U.S. states and federal tax changes generate variation in regional tax shocks that I exploit to test for heterogeneous effects.
 I find that the positive relationship between tax cuts and employment growth is largely driven by tax cuts for lower-income groups, and that the effect of tax cuts for the top 10% on employment growth is small.